AndrasKovacs/elaboration-zoo/experimental/poly-instantiation/README.md

 #### Unifying with telescopes

-We've just seen when and how telescope functions are creted during elaboration.
+We've just seen when and how telescope functions are created during elaboration.
 They are *eliminated* through unification:

 1. If we unify a telescope function with an implicit function, we refine the